annebrown/docs-pub/docs/tech/frameworks/mkdocs/add-ons/mkdocs-awsome-pages-plugin.md

 Lines beginning with `...` are called `Rest Filters`.

-Rest filters - check filters items in the containing folder.
+A rest filter applies to items in the containing folder.

 ## Custom Sections